How To Clean Roomba - Detailed Cleaning iRobot Roomba

 Depending on the model, there can be a maximum of 11 different components that you have to clean.
 Here is a short list of them all:

-As you can see, compared to a traditional vacuum cleaner, a Roomba has far more components that require cleaning.
+That's quite a list — and compared to a traditional vacuum cleaner, a Roomba has far more components that require cleaning.

 Most of the extra components are navigation sensors.
 They help the robot safely navigate through the house (and by that, I mean without becoming stuck, running into walls, or falling off cliffs).